 One question we get a lot is, “How does HIPAA Compliance work when using a cloud-based EHR platform?”

-If you are at all concerned about the security of your information or have any additional questions, reach out to us at email@example.com.
-We would love to help.
+If you are at all concerned about the security of your information or have any additional questions, you can learn more about Healthie’s high security standards here or reach out to us at any time.